 STATE OF MIND /

-Soon, I found myself in a reality mode when my travel-fund began to shrink by the minute and I was unsure of where to lay my head as night beckoned.
-My vision became blurry and my memory became messy; in the midst of this state of mind, I released my shutter-button to capture the vision and emotion.
+Soon, I found myself in a real mode when my travel fund began to dry up and I was unsure of where to lay my head as the night beckoned.
+My vision became blurry and my memory became messy; amid this state of mind, I released my shutter button to capture the vision, illusion and emotion.

 “It’s a known fact,” that when people travel, there is a motivation: it could be in search of love or lust.
-It could be a quest of revitalization of health or wealth.
+It could be a quest for the revitalization of health or wealth.
 It could be to encounter new people and new spaces.
-With people I interacted, with spaces I intercepted and my fears I conquered, but my mission was truncated for lack of motivation.
+With people, I interacted with, with spaces I intercepted and my fears I conquered, but my mission was truncated for lack of motivation.